 TB Screening Requirements at Oregon State University

 Students from countries identified as high TB risk are required to complete TB screening upon arrival at Oregon State.
-Students from exempt countries who have lived in a high-risk country for more than six (6) months are recommended to complete a TB screening as well.
+Students from exempt countries who have lived in a high-risk country for more than six (6) months are advised to complete a TB screening as well.
 The TB screening will be available through OSU Student Health Services.
 In many cases, TB screening will be included in the new student orientation schedules as coordinated by INTO-OSU and OSU International Programs.
 The testing must be completed within the United States, so please do not pursue advance testing in your country prior to your arrival.
 If you are from one of the high-risk countries, please expect to complete your TB screening upon arrival at OSU.

 How TB Spreads